 If you’re able to, you should invest in insurance including health insurance, home or renters insurance, and auto insurance to make sure that you’re covered in the event of an emergency.
-Insurance marketplaces like Policygenius can help you to find an affordable insurance policy that works for you.

 One way to cut down on subscriptions is to survey your bank statement at the end of each month and evaluate which subscription charges are truly worth it.

 If you don’t want to take the time to do this yourself, you can set up an account with Trim, a service dedicated to helping you clear out your unused subscriptions.
 They’ll even negotiate your bills for you on your behalf!